“We don’t interview our applicants. We hire them soon after evaluating their CV or resume.”

 21. 73% of HR professionals use behavioral interviews.

-When it comes to facts about job interviews in corporate fields, a lot of companies go the extra mile just to see how you would behave in a particular scenario job-wise.
+When it comes to facts about job interviews in the corporate fields, a lot of companies go the extra mile just to see how you would behave in a particular scenario job-wise.

 73% is a big number, which shows that managers are keen to employ people with great soft skills.
 The behavioral skills that your interviewer could be looking for are: